Count Manfred Beckett Czernin: Awards

 The citation for Czernin's Distinguished Flying Cross cited his "great keenness in his desire to engage the enemy" and specifically mentioned that in August 1940, "he led his section in a head-on attack on large formations of enemy aircraft, destroying three of them."

 His citation for the Military Cross reads:

 On the night of 12–13 June 1944, Squadron Leader Czernin and his Wireless operator were to be dropped into enemy-occupied territory, but the reception signals were not satisfactory and they returned to base.
 On the following night, the reception was again incorrect.
 Entirely regardless of his own safety, Squadron Leader Czernin decided to jump with a view to making a personal reconnaissance of the situation.
 This he did without arms of any description and with the full knowledge that the Germans are constantly arranging bogus receptions for the receipt of Allied personnel and stores.
 On landing, he found the reception committee to be friendly.
 Thereupon he flashed a signal to the aircraft which dropped the Wireless Operator and equipment.
 But for this courageous action, a most vital operation would have had to be postponed at a stage when the time was of the utmost importance to the success of the major plan.

-The Distinguished Service Order (DSO) was awarded for activities behind the enemy lines in March to April 1945.
-Directed to "co-ordinate the various scattered Partisan units into a unified command", which was to "carry out the directions of 15 Army Group" he was parachuted in.
-To reach the Bergamasco area he had to cross the 9000 ft Passo del Diavolo which was six feet deep in snow.
+The Distinguished Service Order (DSO) was awarded for activities behind the enemy lines from March to April 1945.
+Directed to "co-ordinate the various scattered Partisan units into a unified command", which was to "carry out the directions of 15 Army Group", he was parachuted in.
+To reach the Bergamasco area, he had to cross the 9000 ft Passo del Diavolo, which was six feet deep in snow.
 On the move for 24 hours in the cold, he suffered frostbite but crossed it on 4 April – his third attempt.
-Throughout his "energy and personality" he "quickly built up a large aggressive Partisan Command".
+Throughout his "energy and personality", he "quickly built up a large aggressive Partisan Command".
 The Partisans then began operations on 28 April 1945.
-Three enemy garrisons surrendered unconditionally, another three were captured or "eliminated".
+Three enemy garrisons surrendered unconditionally, and another three were captured or "eliminated".
 This was followed by the surrender of Bergamo.

 Czernin and the leader of the Partisans initially demanded unconditional surrender of the Germans.
 Boldly driving into the city in a car "draped with the Union Jack", they had to withdraw after the Germans fired upon them.
 He ordered an attack on the city simultaneously with the underground elements within Bergamo.
 In the morning of 28 April 1945, Czernin obtained the unconditional surrender.
 The DSO citation said that he "displayed the highest qualities of leadership and by his courage and daring made a notable contribution to the Allied success in North Italy."